Key & Peele: Barack Obama and Luther

-Wendell Sanders

-Played by Peele, Wendell is a nerdy, morbidly obese, friendless man who loves sci-fi and fantasy.
-He often comes up with elaborate stories to convince others (especially over the phone) that he is not a stereotypical nerd, and that he is calling on the behalf of people other than himself.
-This includes a very attractive woman named "Claire", with whom he claims to have a relationship, and the 15-year-old son named "Stimpy" they have.
-(He was put on the spot when questioned about his nonexistent son, and he was close to a plush doll of the character from The Ren & Stimpy Show.)
-Though his stories are obvious lies, they are elaborate enough that he usually manages to convince the person on the other end of the phone line (usually a gullible man played by Key) that the people in his stories exist.
-When asked to speak with his fabricated friends and family, Wendell makes up an abrupt event on the spot (usually involving the fabricated person in question being killed) to prevent the person he is talking to from piecing together that his stories are lies, and to end the conversation.

 Mr. Garvey

-Played by Key, Mr. Garvey is an ill-tempered and distrustful substitute teacher with 20 years of experience in urban schools.
-Mr. Garvey habitually butchers the names of the students in his mostly white suburban class, especially when taking attendance.
-However, he vigorously defends his errors - mispronouncing Jacqueline as "Jay-Quellin", Blake as "Balakay", Denise as "Dee-Nice" and Aaron as "A. A. Ron".
-The implication is that Mr. Garvey has trouble pronouncing "white" names, similar to how a white person would struggle to pronounce African-American names.
-Mr. Garvey feels disrespected by the students' corrections, causing him to progressively become more enraged and threatening.
-He proclaims that he has his eye on Jacqueline, asks Blake if he wants to go to war, and breaks a clipboard in front of Denise - forcing her to use the incorrect pronunciation of her name.
-Mr. Garvey eventually snaps at Aaron, sending him to Principal O'Shaughnessy's office - whose name he mispronounces as "O'Shag-Hennessy" - for insubordination.
-The only student Mr. Garvey seems to trust is an African American boy at the back of the class named Timothy (accent on the "o"), who is played by Peele.
-Timothy does not correct Mr. Garvey when his name is mispronounced and also mispronounces "present", suggesting he may come from a similar background to Mr. Garvey.
+Mr. Garvey (played by Key) is an ill-tempered and distrustful substitute teacher with 20 years of experience in inner-city schools, which he applies to his now mostly white suburban class.
+While taking attendance, Mr. Garvey proceeds to butcher the names of his students, rendering Jacqueline as "Jay-Quellin", Blake as "Balakay", Denise as "Dee-Nice", and Aaron as "A-A-Ron".
+The implication is that Mr. Garvey has trouble pronouncing "white" names, mirroring the experiences of minority students with similar-minded white teachers.
+However, when the students correct him, Mr. Garvey thinks they're deliberately messing with him, and refuses to accept their word.
+Instead, he vigorously defends his errors, causing him to become progressively more enraged and threatening with each correction.
+He proclaims that he has his eye on Jacqueline, asks Blake if he wants to go to war, and breaks a clipboard in front of Denise while demanding she say her name "right".
+Mr. Garvey eventually snaps at Aaron, sending him to Principal O'Shaughnessy's office—whose name he mispronounces as "O'Shag-Hennessy"—for insubordination.
+The only student Mr. Garvey seems to trust is an African-American boy at the back of the class named Timothy ("Tim-Oh-Thee"), who is played by Peele.
+Timothy does not correct Mr. Garvey when his name is called, and also replies with "pree-sent" instead of "present", suggesting he may come from a similar background to Mr. Garvey.